Labour Markets | A-Level Economics (AQA, Edexcel)

 - barriers to entry

-- population or migration
+- population (migration)

 - working conditions